-RNAs are often modified at the 3' end, which is critical for their stabilization, functionalization, and/or degradation.
-We previously found that some microRNAs are uridylated or adenylated and that the 3' tails regulate the biogenesis and stability of microRNAs.
+RNA modifications at the 3’ end determine the function and fate of the RNA.
+Detecting and analyzing such modifications is thus crucial in our understanding of RNA-mediated gene regulation.
+Previously, we found that microRNAs are uridylated or adenylated at the 3’ end and that these the 3’ tails regulate the biogenesis and stability of the microRNAs.
 More recently, we developed a technique called TAIL-seq that allows the genomic scale investigation of mRNA tails.
-Using this new tool, we are studying the function of mRNA tails in the context of development and diseases.
+Using this new tool, we are studying the function of mRNA tails in the context of development and human diseases.

-RNAs are always in complex with a selective set of RNA binding proteins (RBPs) that act on all stages of RNA life cycle.
-We have set up a state-of-the-art proteomic facility, and are developing new tools to investigate the RNA-protein network.
-This study will help unveil the functions and mechanisms of RNAs in posttranscriptional gene regulation.
+RNAs are never alone but form a selective complex of RNA binding proteins that dictate the particular stage of the RNA life cycle.
+Narry Kim’s lab is developing new tools to investigate the RNA-protein network, with the state-of-the-art proteomic facilities.
+Untangling this complex network will provide a more comprehensive understanding of the functions and mechanisms of RNAs in post-transcriptional gene regulation.

-We welcome postdoc applications from all around the world and all areas of biology, in particular proteomics, bioinformatics, and structural biology.
+We welcome postdoc/student applications from all around the world and all areas of biology, in particular proteomics, bioinformatics, structural biology, and molecular cell biology.
 For more information and inquiries, please email us at narrykim at snu dot ac dot kr.

 What's new on the Lab